 CS - Computer Science

-The Department of Computer Science at Virginia Tech, in conjunction with the Institute for Creativity, Arts, and Technology (ICAT), invites applications for a senior faculty position in human-computer interaction (HCI) and related areas.
-The position is expected to be offered to a tenured associate or full professor, although exceptional candidates currently in untenured positions will also be considered.
+The Department of Computer Science at Virginia Tech invites applications for two faculty positions in computational biology and bioinformatics (CBB) and related areas.
+The positions are expected to be offered to a tenure-track assistant professor; exceptional candidates with qualifications appropriate to a tenured associate professor position will also be considered.